CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

 | 🟨  | Unique Product ID (Redistributed) | Yes      | CRA-AII(3), NTIA-SBOM   |         | Check if attribute is replaced or added |
 | 🟨  | Project Sustainability            | No       |                         | CycloneDX 1.7 proposed | |

+* Examples
+    * In Debian, there is a concept of "Non-Maintainer Uploads", where contributors are allowed to do one-time uploads to fix bugs under certain conditions and following some guidelines.
+(Source: [Debian developers reference](https://www.debian.org/doc/manuals/developers-reference/pkgs.en.html#non-maintainer-uploads-nmus), [perl5-porters message on NMUs](https://www.nntp.perl.org/group/perl.perl5.porters/2024/08/msg268757.html))

 ### Builder